Kananoro/hyprland-wallpaperengine-chooser/readme.md

 ## ⚙️ Configuration

+- Add `source = ~/.config/hypr/wallpaperengine.conf (Or any other path you choose in $WALLPAPERCONF)` to your `hyprland.conf` manually.
+The script won't do it automatically for safety reasons.
-- Edit the `STEAM_DIR`, `HYPRCONF` variables in the script if your paths are different
+- Edit the `STEAM_DIR` variable in the script if your paths are different
-  - Leave `NVIDIA_ENV` empty if you don't use an NVIDIA GPU
+  - Leave `NVIDIA_ENV` empty if you don't use NVIDIA GPU
-- Ensure `hyprland.conf` doesn't contain duplicate `exec-once` lines for l`inux-wallpaperengine` (the script will try to clean up, but just in case).
+- Ensure `hyprland.conf` doesn't contain duplicate `exec-once` lines for `linux-wallpaperengine`
 - (Optional) Adjust your wofi style (`~/.config/wofi/style.css`) for icon sizing
-- My own idea was add this script to bind in `hyprland.conf`
+- You can bind this script to a key using `bind = ...`

 I'm new in Hyprland (only 3 days in), so this might be a bit rough.
 Feel free to open issues